hari170465/improved-RRT/README.md

-you can change the start and goal in the code as you wish to check the algorithm the sample input is
+## How to Run the Code
+1. Clone this repository and ensure the required packages are installed:
+   - `OpenCV`
+   - `math`
+   - `random`
+   - `time`
+   - `numpy`

+2. Enter the star and goal coordinates.
+One such exampple is given below.
--Enter the start coordinates (x, y): 20,20
+  - Enter the start coordinates (x, y): 20,20
--Enter the goal coordinates (x, y): 580,50
+  - Enter the goal coordinates (x, y): 580,50

-the packages required are OpenCV, math, random, time, numpy